 What inputs does our Saskatchewan income tax calculator need?

 A Saskatchewan income tax calculator requires 4 inputs: employment income and pay frequency, other income, RRSP contributions, and other payroll deductions.
-They help our tool calculate your federal and provincial Saskatchewan taxes and show your actual take-home pay after accounting for credits.
+They help our tool calculate your federal and provincial Saskatchewan taxes and show your estimated take-home pay after accounting for credits.

 Income and pay period